 By John Revill, Automotive News Europe

-Ford has pledged to build 300 000 units a year in Craiova with 60 percent local content by late 2011.
+Ford has pledged to be producing 300,000 vehicles a year there with 60 percent local content by late 2011.

 From Automotive News Europe (A Crain publication)